streamsets/control-agent-quickstart/k8s-eks/README.md

 AWS_REGION - AWS Region to be used.
 - The script will throw an error if there is insufficient capacity in the selected Region.
-- *Warning* - The AWS supplied Cloudformation template for the EKS VPCs used by this script is hard coded to use the first three availablity zones ("a" "b" and "c").
-If for some reason one of these zones is unavailable or has insufficient capacity, you will need to select a different region

 EKS_IAM_ROLE - ARN of IAM Role authorised to manage EKS instances